-If you have a computer, you can apply for remote positions all over the us by searching for telecommuting jobs and gigs on that specific area of http://www.craigslist.org, and if you want a higher paying sales job with a base salary plus commission http://www.indeed.com may be the site where you find your money making job.
+If you have a computer, you can apply for remote positions all over the us if you want a higher paying skilled job with a base salary plus commission, that way you have pay you can rely on.
+Indeed may be the site where you find your money making job.
 Search for jobs as en entry level "sales development representative" (telemarketer) and you should make 40-100K a year.
+Search for an entry level position in marketing, and the sky is the limit.
+Look for a job as a recruiter or the job you always wanted to be when you grew up, if you can remember what that was and what it is now.
+See if you can do it.
+Live your dreams.
+Live in that industry.

 If your mental health or other disability keeps you from working, you should try getting SSI.
 Here's the link.
 Warning, its hard to afford housing on SSI but you're allowed to make up to about 1200/month while you're collecting SSI.